Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 Myth #8: Calling hospice is intimidating

 Preliminary visits by a hospice nurse allow for discussions and guidance, helping families explore the benefits and suitability of hospice care for their specific circumstances.
 “Sometimes a patient is admitted, and sometimes it may be too soon.
 Maybe the patient is just having an acute crisis, but nothing that’s terminal, and they’re not appropriate for Hospice.
-But at least you have a visit from a nurse that can sit down and answer some of those initial questions for you,” says Dr. Mann.
+But at least you have a visit from a nurse who can sit down and answer some of those initial questions for you,” says Dr. Mann.

 Myth #9: Hospice provides 24/7 care